just-the-docs/just-the-docs/ux/WIREFRAMING.md

 **Purpose**

-A guide to getting started Wireframing effectively
+A guide to getting started Wireframing to effectively communicate the about a project's goals and solution approach to the project stakeholders.
+In particular, the wireframe contains everything needed to pass to a designer to develop high fidelity mock-ups, or to a developer to prototype an MVP.

 **Scope**

 Gives guidelines to get more information out the wireframing process.

+Use the following [Template](https://miro.com/app/board/uXjVOwU08tA=/) to create your wireframes in Miro.

 ## Guidelines